 The Piddle Valley has a foul only sewer system, where all sewage from homes and businesses is collected into the foul only sewer and is conveyed to the water recycling centre (WRC).
 However, in some situations the surface water sewer, which collects rainfall, discharges to the foul sewer.
 In these cases, under heavy storm conditions, sewer capacity can be exceeded and built in safety valves called storm overflows, permitted by the Environment Agency, can operate to prevent sewer flooding.

 Piddle Valley WRC is a small water recycling centre and all flows received are treated.

 Hydraulic incapacity is when the drainage network cannot convey the runoff from heavy rainfall and can lead to sewer flooding.
-It can be exacerbated by groundwater entering the sewer systems.
-The Piddle Valley under normal conditions does not suffer from sewer incapacity, however under high groundwater conditions, groundwater enters the sewer and the capacity is reduced.
+It can be exacerbated by groundwater or other inflows such as surface water entering the sewer system.

 Sewers are inspected to assess their condition using a risk-based approach, using the likelihood of it failing and consequence of failure.
 The sewers in the worse conditions are prioritised for more frequent inspection or rehabilitation.
 The risk profile for the condition of the sewers in this area is at below average risk compared to the rest of the Wessex Water region.

 Surface water flooding occurs when very heavy rainfall overwhelms drainage systems.
 Responsibility for surface water flooding is complex, but in summary Wessex Water is only responsible for surface water sewers, which conveys rainwater from roofs and yards to the river.
 Where heavy rainfall occurs, overland flow collects runoff into rivers or low points on the ground.
 See the Environment Agency flood maps or your local council’s website for more information.

 Water recycling centre